AVaRICE: ALGAL VALORISATION & REMEDIATION OF METAL ION CONTAMINATED EFFLUENTS

 Plymouth Marine Laboratory: Mike Allen

-The core objectives have been met with algal cultivation completed at Plymouth Marine Laboratory, and DNA harvested from both Wheal Maid and Wheal Jane water samples processed.
-Next-generation sequencing analysis is underway, and extensive HTL test work has been completed.
+The community formed through a GW4 Initiator award which led to this Accelerator project.
+The core objectives of the project were met, with algal cultivation completed at Plymouth Marine Laboratory, and DNA harvested from both Wheal Maid and Wheal Jane water samples processed.
+At the end of the project, work continued on next-generation sequencing analysis.
 Additional work was undertaken on investigating the off-line growth of algal biomass, and adsorption and desorption of zinc.

-There has been significant national and international interest from the media, industrial and academic partners.
-We have been invited by Shanks/REYM based in the Netherlands to visit their facilities and explore future collaborations.
-We are also looking at UK-USA collaborative links with Arizona State University.
+The community attracted significant national and international interest from the media, industrial and academic partners.
+They were invited to visit the Shanks/REYM facilities in the Netherlands to explore future collaborations, and started UK-USA collaborative links with Arizona State University.

-Numerous papers and grant applications have been completed or are in progress, this includes an expression of interest for the Innovate UK Biotechnology Catalyst Early Stage Translation call.
+The community collaborated on numerous papers and grant applications, including an expression of interest for the Innovate UK Biotechnology Catalyst Early Stage Translation call.

 As the community has grown, partners have joined together to pursue common interests allied to or outside of the AVaRICE concept, leading to many other joint research avenues.